 The Office of Global Education facilitates the transfer of credits and grades to each student’s BC transcript.
 At a minimum, credit earned abroad will count towards general elective credits needed to complete a BC degree.
 With careful planning, students can make progress in their major and minor concentrations while exploring new areas of interest and opportunities that may not be available in Chestnut Hill.
-Students can learn more about academic policies by reviewing the Course Approval page.

 Academic Steps For BC Students Studying Abroad

 “These courses really furthered my knowledge of the subjects and my professors pushed me to learn in different ways.
 It really opened my eyes to the different experiences people have around the world in terms of education. ”